Become a Member Donate Now

 The 2016 National Tribal Judicial and Court Personnel Conference will take place at the Morongo Casino Resort & Spa in Palm Springs, California on October 18-21, 2016!

-The conference is open to the public.
-A conference fee discount will be available for all current NAICJA members.
+The conference theme is Tribal Justice Matters: Role of Tribal Courts in Upholding Indigenous Rights.
+The conference is open to the public with a fee discount available for all current NAICJA members.

 Last year's conference drew over 200 representatives from tribal justice systems and tribal governments in all ten NAICJA association regions as well as representatives from the non-profit, business, academic, and philanthropic sectors.